 OISG Adequacy Test

 Evaluate your AI system against the four OISG pillars.
 Each pillar has 5 criteria scored 0–5, for a total score of 0–100.
+Each criterion is mapped to the main compliance frameworks — EU AI Act, NIST AI RMF, OWASP LLM Top 10, ISO/IEC 42001 and others — with links to the official sources.

 Organisation details